TV Tropes Needs Your Help

 - Fanservice: Intentional or not, Yo-Landi is scantily clad in most videos.

-- Fan Disservice: She's also usually covered with filth and/or wearing creepy makeup prosthetics and/or covered in unsettling animals like rats and giant moths and/or doing things like using the toilet and/or making Nightmare Faces.
+- Fan Disservice: She's also usually covered with filth and/or wearing creepy makeup prosthetics and/or wearing black eyes and/or covered in unsettling animals like rats and giant moths and/or doing things like using the toilet and/or making Nightmare Faces.
 Ninja is all fan-disservice all the time.

 - Fan Community Nickname: "Zeflings".